makaraapps/makaraapps/README.md

 ## Machine Learning
 Or if you want to see the detail about model development stuff, please check on [Machine Learning Repository](https://github.com/makaraapps/MachineLearning)

+## Mobile Development
+Or if you want to see the detail about mobile development stuff, please check on [Mobile Development Repository](https://github.com/makaraapps/Mobile-Development)

+## Cloud Computing
+Or if you want to see the detail about cloud development stuff, please check on [Cloud Computing Repository](https://github.com/makaraapps/Cloud-Computing)

 ## Theme
 Tourism, Cultural, and Hospitality